ministryofjustice/moving-people-safely/README.md

 # Instalation

-**NOTE:** These steps assume the comands are being run from the root of the project.
+**NOTE:** These steps assume the commands are being run from the root of the project.

 ## Requirements